Slack 22.06.25

 - Fixed: While on a call, people using bluetooth sometimes heard a loud noise not generated by the other people on their call.
 This was not a ghost, it was a bug (and is now fixed).

-- Fixed: the /msg and /dm commands that were not acting as they should, now work as expected.
+- Fixed: the /msg and /dm commands were not acting as they should, now work as expected.
 For those who didn’t know they existed or worked in the first place, they do, and weren’t, but now are.

 - Fixed: When uploading an image or file from your camera roll to a channel, multiple channels appeared to be selected.
 Then you couldn’t deselect them.
-These shenanigans have been shut down and sharing works as it should.
+These shenanigans have been shut-down, and sharing works as it should.

 Slack 20.01.20